 The Calverts heard about Elmbridge Village in Cranleigh, which offered a wide range of social events and activities, and they decided to pay it a visit.

 “We were immediately impressed as there was so much to get involved with such as croquet, table tennis, bowls, bridge, Mahjong and scrabble.
-We also noted that there was a restaurant, shop, access to nursing care should we need it, an allotment, and regular bus services to Guildford and the centre of Cranleigh.”
+We also noted that there was a restaurant, shop, an allotment, and regular bus services to Guildford and the centre of Cranleigh.”